jputh/Antlr-Pascal-Interpreter/README.md

 1. while-do and for-do loops
     * see input10.pas and input11.pas
-    * for nested loops see input18.pas
+    * for nested loops, see input18.pas
 2. break and continue keywords
     * see input15.pas and input16.pas
 3. user-defined functions and procedures